frans-johansson/steam-recommender/docs/index.md

 content_data = bags.apply(tf.fit_transform)
 ```

 This leaves us with each game in the Steam store data set being represented by a vector where each dimension corresponds to the count of some genre, developer, user-added tag etc. for the given game.
 Now vectors are things we easily compare with each other!
 One fairly common way of comparing vectors in high-dimensional spaces such as these, is to use the [cosine similarity][cosine similarity wikipedia] which measures the angle between two vectors using their inner product and normalizing this by the vector norms.
 We will do something similar here and only compute the inner product as suggested by [this handy article][content-based article].
 This can be efficiently performed by the `linear_kernel` transformation from sklearn.
 To generate suggestions to a user we will now first select a game they have already played and enjoyed.
-Since this kind of data is not directly available to us, we will settle on selecting one of their games with highest total playtime; in reality, a company would likely implement more sophisticated algorithms for selecting which games to genereate the recommendations from, we will simply select the user’s top played games for this example.
+Since this kind of data is not directly available to us, we will settle on selecting one of their games with highest total playtime; in reality, a company would likely implement more sophisticated algorithms for selecting which games to generate the recommendations from, we will simply select the user’s top played games for this example.
 This chosen game is then compared to every other game in the data set using the `linear_kernel` transformation, and the five games with highest similarity that are not already owned by the user are selected as recommendations.

 ```python
 from sklearn.metrics.pairwise import linear_kernel